A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

-Our analysis of the topological degeneracy reveals a fractionalized $S=1/2$ excitation but does not determine its braiding statistics.
-To this end, we compute the action of the modular transformations in the ground state manifold; these transformations directly connect the overlap of the ground states (under a suitable geometric transformation) to properties of the anyonic excitations~\cite{zaletel_topological_2013, zhang2012, cincio:2013}.
+\emph{Characterizing anyonic statistics}--- To this end, we compute the action of the modular transformations in the ground state manifold; these transformations directly connect the overlap of the ground states (under a suitable geometric transformation) to properties of the anyonic excitations~\cite{zaletel_topological_2013, zhang:2012, cincio:2013}.
 The breathed Kagome lattice preserves the $\mathrm{C}_{3v}$ symmetry of the lattice, so the natural transformations to consider are $2\pi/3$ rotations, $\mathcal{R}_{2\pi/3}$, which can be cast as the product of the two generators of the modular transformations, $\mathcal{S}$ and $\mathcal{U}$~\cite{SM}:

 where $i,j\in\{1,s\}$ label the two different degenerate ground states corresponding to the vacuum and semion sectors, $U$ and $S$ are the matrices encoding the action of $\mathcal{U}$ and $\mathcal{S}$ on the ground state manifold, and $D$ carries any additional, unphysical phase difference between the two ground states: